Why Does My Back Hurt When I Breathe (& What Can I Do About It)?

 • Soft tissue injury after an accident

-…chiropractic care may offer safe, effective relief without relying on drugs or invasive procedures.
+…chiropractic care may offer safe, non-surgical relief—without relying solely on medications.

-• Chiropractic adjustments help realign the spine and rib joints, improving movement and reducing tension that may cause pain during a deep breath.
+• Chiropractic adjustments to support spine and rib joint movement and reduce tension that can make deep breaths uncomfortable

-• Massage therapy supports muscle recovery and circulation, especially after trauma or strain.
+• Massage therapy to support muscle recovery and circulation, especially after strain or trauma

-Most importantly, your treatment is never one-size-fits-all.
-We’ll evaluate your condition, listen to your concerns, and create a plan tailored to your goals, lifestyle, and overall health.
+Your plan is never one-size-fits-all.
+We evaluate your condition, listen to your concerns, and tailor care to your goals and lifestyle.

 Your Next Step Toward Relief

-Not every case of back pain while breathing points to a serious condition—but it always deserves attention.
+Back pain while breathing doesn’t always point to something serious—but it always deserves attention.

-Whether your discomfort stems from a recent accident, a muscle strain, or something you can’t quite pinpoint, you don’t have to wait for it to get worse.
-There are safe, effective treatment options that can help you move, breathe, and live more comfortably.
+Whether your discomfort started after an accident, a coughing illness, a muscle strain, or something you can’t quite pinpoint, you don’t have to wait for it to get worse.
+There are safe, effective options that can help you move and breathe more comfortably.

-Ready to feel better?
-Let’s find out what’s behind your pain and create a plan that works for you.
+Ready for answers?
+Schedule an appointment so we can identify what’s driving your pain and create a plan that fits you.

 Justin Cough